MahishaBM/design-of-2-bit-even-and-odd-parity-generator-using-pseudo-NMOS-logic-under-skywater130-technology/README.md

 DCunderscoreB is high odd parity is generated.
 If DCunderscoreB is low then even parity is generated.
 Odd parity denotes ODD PARITY BIT and even parity denotes EVEN PARITY BIT.
-Expression for ODD PARITY BIT is equal to A XNOR B. Expression for EVEN PARITY BIT is equal to
-A XOR B. Pin 1 is A Pin 2 is D which is B bar pin 3 is C which is Abar pin 4 is B pin 5 is DCunderscoreD pin 6 is vdd pin 7 is DCunderscoreB and pin 8 is PARITY BIT.
+Expression for ODD PARITY BIT is equal to ~(A^B).
+Expression for EVEN PARITY BIT is equal to A^B. Pin 1 is A Pin 2 is D which is B bar pin 3 is C which is Abar pin 4 is B pin 5 is DCunderscoreD pin 6 is vdd pin 7 is DCunderscoreB and pin 8 is PARITY BIT.
 We can get output plot from 8th pin.<br/>